Self drive day outings

 When gold was first discovered in Barberton in 1884, gold prospectors and fortune hunters arrived in their droves in the region to try their luck.
 The little town flourished and when gold was discovered in the Witwatersrand region, the hoards moved on and Barberton reverted to being a charming country town.

-Other museums that are part of the Barberton Museum complex include Belhaven, Stopforth House and Fernlea Museum, as well as Block House.
+Today the Barberton Museum consists of the Main Museum where geology, mining and general history of the region are on show.
+Other museums that are part of the Barberton Museum complex include the historic buildings of Belhaven, Stopforth House and Fernlea Museum, as well as Block House.

 Barberton Museum, 76 Crown Street or contact 013 712 4208